spisupat/starter-hugo-academic/content/authors/sashank/_index.md

 # Highlight the author in author lists? (true/false)
 highlight_name: true
 ---
 Hi, I'm Sashank!
-I am a postdoctoral researcher at Princeton University.
-I am interested in using computational models to tackle complex real-world problems.
-My research interests include algorithms for learning and decision-making in biological and artificial agents, computational rationality and computational psychiatry.
-I am a trained musician, and enjoy cross-disciplinary collaborations and lifelong learning.
+I am a postdoctoral researcher at Princeton University, passionate about using computational models to tackle complex real-world problems.
+I enjoy music, poetry, cross-disciplinary collaborations and lifelong learning.

+In my current research, I study the algorithmic inductive biases that allow humans and animals to learn efficiently in challenging environments, and the ways in which they may turn maladaptive in certain psychiatric conditions.